-Tendency: Constant avalanche danger on Friday 18 02 2022 Wind slabs are to be evaluated with care and prudence.
-As a consequence of a storm force wind, extensive wind slabs will form on Thursday in all aspects.
-The avalanche prone locations are to be found in particular in steep terrain above the tree line and in gullies and bowls, and behind abrupt changes in the terrain.
-Even single persons can release avalanches easily, including medium-sized ones.
-In very isolated cases dry avalanches can also be triggered in the old snowpack, especially on very steep shady slopes at transitions from a shallow to a deep snowpack, this applies in particular in case of a large load.
+Tendency: Decreasing avalanche danger on Saturday 19 02 2022

+Fresh wind slabs are to be evaluated with care and prudence.
+Weak layers in the old snowpack necessitate caution.
+As a consequence of a strong wind, easily released wind slabs will form in all aspects.
+These are to be bypassed as far as possible.
+The avalanche prone locations are to be found in particular in steep terrain above approximately 2200 m and adjacent to ridgelines and in gullies and bowls.
+Avalanches can in very isolated cases penetrate deep layers.
+Avalanches can be released in the weakly bonded old snow, even by small loads in isolated cases.
+The avalanche prone locations are to be found in particular on steep shady slopes above approximately 2200 m.
+They are rather rare but are difficult to recognise.
+Caution is to be exercised at transitions from a shallow to a deep snowpack.
 In particular on extremely steep sunny slopes small to medium-sized loose snow avalanches are to be expected as a consequence of warming during the day and solar radiation.
-Snowpack Danger patterns dp.6: cold, loose snow and wind Over a wide area 20 to 40 cm of snow has fallen.
-The storm force wind will transport the fresh and old snow significantly.
+Snowpack Danger patterns dp.6: cold, loose snow and wind dp.7: snow-poor zones in snow-rich surrounding The strong wind will transport the fresh and old snow significantly.
 The fresh wind slabs are bonding poorly with the old snowpack in particular on shady slopes and generally at elevated altitudes.
 In some cases the various wind slabs have bonded still only poorly together.
-The old snowpack consists of faceted crystals, especially on shady slopes.
-Only a small amount of snow is lying for the time of year.
+In its middle, the snowpack is faceted and weak, especially on shady slopes.
+Sunshine and high temperatures will give rise as the day progresses to gradual moistening of the snowpack.
 Tendency Fresh wind slabs are to be evaluated with care and prudence.
 As a consequence of mild temperatures and solar radiation the snow drift accumulations will stabilise during the next few days.
-Updated 16 02 2022, 17:00
+Updated 17 02 2022, 17:00